 In this beautiful home, the Downey’s have three children – Hugh (1847) and Jane (1848), and Kate (1855).

 H.D. serves a one-year term as a state legislator in Iowa City, representing Johnson County.

 H.D. is appointed to the first Board of Trustees for the newly formed State University of Iowa.
 February 25, 1847 – SUI is born.
 Click here for more info.

 H.D. is appointed by President Millard Fillmore to oversee the bustling U.S. Land Office in Iowa City.
 During the 1850’s – thousands flocked westward into Iowa.
 Click here for more.

-H.D. partners with three highly-successful Davenport bankers, John & Ebenezer Cook and George Sargent, to form Iowa City’s first banking institution, Cook, Sargent and Downey, occupying what is, today, the Iowa State Bank corner – Clinton & Washington Streets.
+H.D. partnered with three highly-successful Davenport bankers, John & Ebenezer Cook and George Sargent, to form Iowa City’s first banking institution, Cook, Sargent and Downey, occupying what is, today, the Iowa State Bank corner – Clinton & Washington Streets.
 In the 1850’s, CS&D expands quickly into ten markets but crashes, as many banks do, following the 1857 economic panic.
+Read more here.